iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/using_docker.md

 cp env_template .env
 ```

-Modify the `.env` file to fit your needs with the editor of your choice
+Modify the `.env` file to fit your needs with the editor of your choice.
 We are using `nano` in the following example:

 ```sh